 Assign an SR-IOV network to the virtual interface (VM level)

 In XenCenter, at the VM level, use the Add Virtual Interface wizard in the Networking tab to add an SR-IOV enabled network as a virtual interface for that VM.
-See the XenCenter Help for details.
+For more information, see Add a New Network.

 Supported NICs and guests